gatoraid-dev/Gatoraid/README.md

 ## Building From Source

-If you're going to build the game from source, make sure you have the Go 1.17.1 Compiler installed on your pc, then run either `run.bat` or `run.sh` depending on your system(sorry macOS I don't like you).
+If you're going to build the game from source, make sure you have the Go 1.17.1 Compiler installed on your pc, then run either `run.bat` or `run.sh` depending on your system.

 ## Updates